00surya/iiitb_hackathon_objdet_roj/Project_Vehicle_Tracking/README.md

 ## Project Overview

-This project aims to track and analyze vehicles in high-speed highway videos.
-By leveraging the **YOLOv8** model for vehicle detection and a **Kalman filter** for vehicle tracking, we achieve precise tracking and behavior analysis.
-The primary goal is to assign unique IDs to vehicles, predict their future positions using the Kalman filter, and analyze their behavior based on their path, speed, and erratic movements.
+The primary goal of this project is to track and analyze vehicles in high-speed highway videos to identify erratic behavior before it escalates.
+By leveraging the YOLOv8 model for vehicle detection and a Kalman filter for vehicle tracking, the system aims to assign unique IDs to vehicles, predict their future positions, and analyze their behavior based on their path, speed, and erratic movements.
+This has the potential to improve traffic safety by detecting dangerous driving patterns early, ultimately preventing accidents and helping to improve highway traffic management.

+In this project, we assume that the vehicles are moving on a high-speed highway, and the camera is set up in such a way that it captures a slight aerial view of the road.
+Based on these assumptions, we have worked on real-world parameters to track vehicle movement and predict their behavior.
+However, since we are not fully certain of the exact vehicle speeds, we are not considering speed as a direct factor in detecting erratic driving at this stage.
+The analysis currently focuses on vehicle path and behavior, under the assumption that the vehicles are already traveling at high speeds on the highway.

 ![Demo Gif](sprites/tracking.gif)